wolfpaulus/static-site-generator/README.md

 ### PHP
 - **Purpose**: The scripting language used to build and run WordPress.
-- **Functionality**: PHP files generate [HTML](https://www.w3schools.com/html/default.asp) dynamically, handling everything from displaying content to processing form data.
+- **Functionality**: PHP files generate [HTML](https://www.w3schools.com/html/default.asp) __dynamically at runtime__, handling everything from displaying content to processing form data.
-- **Customization**: Users can write custom PHP code to create themes and plugins, extending WordPress functionality.
+- **Customization**: Users can write custom PHP code to create themes and plugins, extending WordPress' functionality.

+### Themes and Plugins
+- **Themes**: PHP templates control the layout and design of a site.
+Custom themes can be created using PHP, HTML, and CSS.
+- **Plugins**: Extend WordPress functionality.
+Plugins often contain PHP scripts that interact with the database using SQL queries.

 ### MySQL
-- **Purpose**: The relational database management system used to store and retrieve site data.
+- **Purpose**: The relational database management system is used to store and retrieve site data.
 - **Functionality**: WordPress uses SQL queries to interact with the MySQL database, managing content, user information, and site settings.
 - **Customization**: Users can write custom SQL queries for advanced data manipulation and retrieval.